-I love making Tarte Tatin, especially as a tasty autumn meal.
+I love making Tarte Tatin, especially as a tasty autumn or winter meal.
 There are now many different variations that exist from that classic French recipe.
-This recipe is dominated by beets, and by now, you know how much I love beets.
-From making Borscht Beet Soup to Gravlax Salmon with Beets, I think all Russians love beets!
-I also refer this recipe as Beet Tarte Tatin.
-Beets and Beetroot is the same thing, just called by different names in different countries.
-In the UK and Australia, they say beetroot.
+This tarte tatin recipe is dominated by beets and onions, and by now, you know how much I love beets.😍 From making Borscht Beet Soup to Gravlax Salmon with Beets, I think all Russians love beets!

 What is Tarte Tatin?

-A Tarte Tatin is traditionally made with apples, like an upside down apple tart.
-There are variations made with pear or pineapple, but banana is one of my favorites!
+A Tarte Tatin is traditionally made with apples, like an upside down apple tart made with puff pastry.
 The idea is simple.
-Just caramelize the fruit, top with pastry (puff or shortcrust) and bake.
+Just caramelize the fruit in a frying pan, cover with pastry and bake.
 That's it.
-This traditional recipe was created by accident by the Tatin sisters, who was making apple pie.
-She left the apples cooking too long and they started to burn.
-She threw some pastry over the apples and baked the whole thing in the oven, in an effort to salvage it.
+This traditional recipe was created by accident by the Tatin sisters, who were making apple pie.
+They left the apples cooking too long and they started to burn.
+They threw some pastry over the apples and baked the whole thing in the oven, in an effort to salvage it.
 Served upside down, it was a hit, or so the story goes.

 Beetroot Tarte Tatin

-- 1 lb /500g small red onions - same size as the beets
+- 1 lb /500g small red onions sliced in half

 - 1 tablespoon olive oil